dmnkfr/Final_Assessment3/Codebook.md

 The run_analysis.R script performs the following operations:

 - Check if the zip file already exists in WD; if not: download and unzip the file
-- Read the individual datasets
+- Read the individual datasets:
   - features <- features.txt (561 rows, 2 columns): Features come from the accelerometer and gyroscope raw signals tACC-XYZ and tGyro-XYZ
   - activities <- activity_labels.txt (6 rows, 2 columns): Activities performed when the  measurements were taken and its codes (labels)
   - subject_test <- test/subject_test.txt (2947 rows, 1 column): Test data of 9/30 individuals